 Once you have a decent enough score as a company you can apply for more impactful credit forms, such as a Line of Credit and/or a Small Business Loan.

-Lines of Credit are short-term revolving credit vehicles that are meant to help manage near future cash flow.
+Lines of Credit are short-term revolving credit vehicles that are meant to help manage near-future cash flow.

 If you are constantly waiting to pay your business obligations because your clients are also paying you slowly, a line of credit can help bridge the gap between your bills and invoice payments or help cushion a big hit to your cash unexpectedly.

-Small Business Loans can be obtained from your bank and/or the Small Business Administration (who is a great resource for newer businesses to help expand) but these loans often come with long repayment terms and potentially some very expensive interest rates.
+Small Business Loans can be obtained from your bank and/or the Small Business Administration (which is a great resource for newer businesses to help expand) but these loans often come with long repayment terms and potentially some very expensive interest rates.
 They should only be used in order to expand your business or invest in greater advertising/marketing; you want this loan to significantly increase your income, not save it from going under.
-If you’re using it for the latter reason then you may really just be delaying (in a very expensive way) the inevitable end of the company.
+If you're using it for the latter reason then you may really just be delaying (in a very expensive way) the inevitable end of the company.

-Let us know if you’re seeking credit of any type; With any form of credit it never hurts to talk to your advisor at Formations to see what the best route would be.
+Let us know if you’re seeking credit of any type; With any form of credit, it never hurts to talk to your advisor at Formations to see what the best route would be.
 We are here to help!